• Skip to primary navigation

 building evidence for better investments

-We will use a mixed–methods and country–based approach to track funding to the WEE, WFI, WECs and GI.
-This sequential design involves four stages: (one) inception phase, (two & three) two research phases including desk reviews and in–country qualitative key informant interviews (KIIs) and surveys and (four) the production of a global transparency report.
+Our sequential design involved four stages: 1) inception phase, (2 & 3) two research phases, including desk reviews, surveys, and in–country qualitative key informant interviews (KIIs), and (4) the production of a global transparency report.

 Inception